erpin10/CIND820/README.md

 XGBRFRegressor from the XGBoost package was used to conduct the Random Forest Regression with XGBoost.

+# Repository Content
+The repository content is as follows:
+- The 'Constructed_Dataset' folder contains the dataset constructed from the data sources listed above.
+- The 'Checkpoints' folder contains the checkpoints of the study to date.
+- The 'Data_lifecycle' folder contains the various steps involved in the study.
+- The 'Submission' folder contains the full Python notebook to date.

 # Data Collection
 ### Datasets
 Datasets were obtained from the CMS website at the following addresses for the year 2020 (as available):